java-entwickler/states/README.md

 ## Documentation
 1. GET http://localhost:8080/v2/api-docs for json documentation
-1. Or go to http://localhost:8080/swagger-ui.html for interactive UI documenation
+1. Or go to http://localhost:8080/swagger-ui.html for interactive UI documentation